Research

 Authors listed in alphabetic order.
 Please refer to my thesis instead with all details.

-Investigates the application of machine learning methods to forecast stock movements and delivers abnormal returns over multiple decades.
-It's the first study to successfully apply Machine Learning to the quantitative data in financial statements.
+Investigates the application of machine learning methods to forecast stock movements.
+First study to successfully apply Machine Learning to quantitative financial statement data.

 Academic Achievements